-Researcher defines five-step approach to designing for children with autismDecember 19th, 2012 in Autism spectrum disorders
+Researcher defines five-step approach to designing for children with autismDecember 19, 2012 in Medicine & Health / Autism spectrum disorders

 If designers want to develop effective products for children with autism, they first need to immerse themselves in the group they are targeting.
 This is the claim made by Helma van Rijn, who will be awarded her PhD for her thesis on this subject at TU Delft on Tuesday 18 September.